Make Incremental Brightness & Volume Adjustments in Mac OS and OS X

 There may be some minor variation on which Function keys to use per Mac keyboard, you are looking for the F keys that control brightness and sound volume though obviously.

-These are both fairly old tricks but since the shortcuts changed with the newest versions of OS X they are worth mentioning again considering their prior popularity.
+These are both fairly old tricks but since the shortcuts changed with the newest versions of Mac OS X they are worth mentioning again considering their prior popularity.
 Thanks for the tips Eduardo!